Jet (band): Shine On (2006–2008)

 "Put Your Money Where Your Mouth Is" was released to radio as a single in August 2006 ahead of their second album, Shine On.
 It followed on 30 September (2 October in the UK, 3 October in the US) with a physical listing of 15 tracks.
 An extra track, "Coming Home Soon", was available only from the ITunes Store.
 Shine On debuted at No. 3 on the Australian charts and was accredited platinum by ARIA in 2006.
 Critical reaction to the album was mixed, with British music magazine NMEs Paul McNamee calling it "another joyfully old-fashioned rock'n'roll album immersed in the classics."
-US music blogger Ray Suzuki of Pitchfork gave the album 0.0 out of 10 and posted a video of a chimpanzee urinating in its own mouth instead of a written review.
+Pitchfork reviewed the album with nothing but a video of a chimpanzee urinating in its own mouth, credited to the pseudonym Ray Suzuki.
+Later, when review scores were added to all previous reviews on the site, it was given a score of 0.0 out of 10.
 "Put Your Money Where Your Mouth Is" appeared on the "Chuck" TV series pilot episode, "Chuck Versus the Intersect".
 It also was added to a compilation CD, NME: The Essential Bands – Festival Edition.

 Jet played at the MTV Europe Awards in Copenhagen in early November 2006.
 It was their first live performance since Nic's laryngitis halted their World Tour early in the previous month.
 In mid-November Jet returned to Australia and performed at the Make Poverty History Concert at Sidney Myer Music Bowl, Melbourne.
 They also held a show on a barge floating on the Yarra River.
 The performance was broadcast via Triple J's radio programme Live at the Wireless.